Please study the 20 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-Highest ranking managing director, responsible for making managerial decisions, and acts as the company’s public face.
+highest ranking managing director, responsible for making managerial decisions, and acts as the company’s public face

 USA